 Hauntings and Spooky Tales for Halloween

 It is human nature to be inquisitive and curious about the unknown.
 One of the most common things we often wonder about are ghosts.
 We are not just talking about the ghosts you might see as Halloween costumes: Across the globe, there are many locations that have been labeled as haunted.
 These locations have become known far and wide for their ghost sightings.
 For instance, many former battle sites and historic buildings in America are said to be haunted.
 The country has known many wars, including the Civil War and the Revolutionary War.
 Many fought bravely, but many also lost their lives, and their spirits are said to linger on.
+Check out these scary tales below!

 In the late 1800s, tuberculosis took the lives of many.
 There was no cure, but those plagued by the disease were kept at the Waverly Hills Sanatorium until they died, and many of their souls still linger on.